 As a homeowner, odds are good that you worked with a home inspector when you bought your house: some 8 in 10 buyers hire an inspector to look over a home before they finalize the sale.
-Most real estate agents encourage a home inspection so that buyers go into a sale with a full understanding of any issues they may need to address with the house.
-Knowing rough estimates of how much those improvements will cost also helps a REALTOR® negotiate a better price.
+Most real estate agents encourage a home inspection so buyers go into a deal with a complete understanding of any issues they may need to address with the house.
+Knowing rough estimates of how much those improvements will cost helps a REALTOR® negotiate a better price.

 What’s involved in a pre-listing inspection?

 A pre-listing inspection covers all of the standard items that any conscientious home inspector reviews during a site visit, including the following areas:

 - Electrical: including service box, surge protection, fixtures, receptacles, and switches